4,564 related texts · 28 related myths · Page 3 of 96

 Even Moses, the great lawgiver, felt it.
 In Devarim Rabbah, a collection of rabbinic teachings on the Book of Deuteronomy, we find a poignant moment where Moses pleads with God.
 He...

-And they found a surprisingly relevant metaphor in the Book of Ecclesiastes, or Kohelet.
+They found a surprisingly relevant metaphor in the Book of Ecclesiastes, or Kohelet.
 The verse says, "all the rivers go to the sea."
-Kohelet Rabbah, a Midrash (rabbinic interpr...
+Kohelet Rabbah, a Midrashic (rabbinic interpret...

 These are the ten questions that Rabbi Eliezer asked regarding the resurrection of the dead: The first one is - will God resurrect some of Israel or all of them?
 The answer is that...